| |

 Sustainability is about acknowledging the past and the present whilst figuring out the best way to move forward as a community.

-- Vote with your dollar, your voice, and your ballot!
-Let it be known through your purchases, your voice, and your voting choices that you support the effort being made to slow down and combat climate change.
+Vote with your dollar, your voice, and your ballot!
+Through your purchases, voice, and voting choices, let it be known that you support the effort to slow down and combat climate change.

-- Buy from programs and businesses that perpetuate culture, give back to the community, and take care of our planet.
+Buy from programs and businesses that perpetuate culture, give back to the community, and care for our planet.

 Discussion

 Now it’s your turn!
 What are your thoughts on sustainability?
 What unique ways does your community practice the tenets of sustainability?
-Let me know in the comments so we can all learn how different cultures approach sustainability.
+Let me know in the comments to learn how different cultures approach sustainability.

 We work hard to pay our writers, but if you enjoyed this post, we encourage you to let Krista know by buying her a coffee with a note about something you learned.
 Thanks for supporting the work of environmental communicators.